Divorce and Legal Separation

 - For a legal separation, you do not have these residency requirements.
 But if you file for legal separation, and later want to end your marriage, you will have to re-file your case as a divorce.

-If you are comfortable on a computer, there are form completion programs that can fill out many of divorce or legal separation forms for you that you will need.
+If you are comfortable on a computer, you can use a form completion program that can fill out most of the divorce or legal separation forms you will need.

 Click on the link below to get help starting a divorce or legal separation case: